octo-online/ICSwipeActionsTableCell/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/ICSwipeActionsTableCell.svg)](https://github.com/imaginary-cloud/ICSwipeActionsTableCell) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 This is a simple Swift class that lets you add as many additional buttons to a table view cell as you like :-) It's written in Swift 2.0 and takes full advantage of it's features, making it super simple tu use.
+Checkout the demo app to see how it works.
+And below are the steps needed to add it to your project.

 ![alt tag](http://cdn.makeagif.com/media/7-22-2015/v3DVWz.gif)